 But what were the circumstances that lead to this procedure?

-Patients told their doctors what was going on in their knee, got a surgery that did not work and was not even appropriate to the patient’s concerns
+- Patients told their doctors what was going on in their knee, got a surgery that did not work and was not even appropriate to the patient’s concerns

-So should patients be warned NOT TO TELL their doctors what’s wrong for fear of getting an inappropriate treatment?
+- So should patients be warned NOT TO TELL their doctors what’s wrong for fear of getting an inappropriate treatment?

 Should the doctors not let what the patients are telling them help guide their treatments?

-So concerning is this, is that doctors are warning doctors against using “self-reported” symptoms as a guide to treatments, i.e, surgery.
+- So concerning is this, is that doctors are warning doctors against using “self-reported” symptoms as a guide to treatments, i.e, surgery.

 This is nonsensical because it is being speculated that the surgery did not work because doctors recommended a treatment – arthroscopic procedure – based on what the patients told them about their symptoms?
-Will doctors now dismiss what patients are telling them about their knee?

 - Many insurance companies will not cover arthroscopic debridement of the knee for knee pain, but they will cover it for mechanical symptoms.
 This may sound reasonable until one really looks at the definition of mechanical symptoms of the knee: any type of locking, popping or giving way of the knee!